QuTech-Delft/squidasm/docs/source/tutorial/section1_Basics.rst

    print(f"Bob measures local EPR qubit: {result}")

 After the EPR pair is ready, we apply a Hadamard gate and measure the qubit.
-It is then required to send these instructions to the quantum network controller using ``yield from connection.flush()`` for both Alice and Bob.
+It is then required to send these instructions to the QNPU using ``yield from connection.flush()`` for both Alice and Bob.
 The next section, :ref:`label_netqasm`, will go into more details regarding the connection.

 Running the simulation results in either: